resant18/routeplan/README.md

+> 📣: Please note that this project is no longer being maintained.

 # Project Overview
 Routeplan is an app for creating walking trips.
 Users can select a start and end point on the map, then add points of interest on their trip.